Youseii/Docker-Monitoring/README.md

 ## Installation

-1) You have first to execute inside the same folder of the 'docker-compose.yml, the docker-compose with this command: ``sudo docker compose up -d``<br>
+1) You have first to execute inside the same folder of the _docker-compose.yml_, the docker-compose with this command: ``sudo docker compose up -d``<br>
-It will build the docker compose and create every containers of each services we put in the 'docker-compose.yml'
+It will build the docker compose and create every containers of each services that are present inside the '_docker-compose.yml_'